BlueAndGold - Recent Combine Performances For Notre Dame's Top NFL Prospects

 At the combine, he put up solid testing numbers among quarterbacks.
 Kizer was the ninth fastest (4.83-second 40-yard dash) and had the eighth-best vertical jump (30.5 inches), but he struggled in other categories and ultimately looked like a very raw prospect with a good frame and a big arm.

-The Cleveland Browns took a chance on him in the second round, but Kizer has mostly struggled since, playing for a different team in each of his three NFL seasons.
+The Cleveland Browns took a chance on him in the second round.
+Kizer has mostly struggled since, playing for a different team in each of his three NFL seasons.

 Offensive Guard Quenton Nelson — 2018